Aditya948351/RAVI1/README.md

 🤞🏻Advanced Desktop Assistant with Home Automation

-This project uses Raspberry Pi and IoT sensors like RainDrop Detectiom
+This project uses Raspberry Pi and IoT sensors like RainDrop Detection(Replacement of a gas sensor)